Persistent Depressive Disorder in Children

 therapists, social workers, psychologists, and psychiatrists.
 Your child’s care team

-and schools to create a treatment plan.
+provider and schools to create a treatment plan.

 If depression significantly interferes with your child’s ability to succeed in school,

-he or she may be eligible for specific protections and reasonable accommodations under
+they may be eligible for specific protections and reasonable accommodations under

 the Americans with Disabilities Act (ADA) or Section 504 of the Civil Rights Act.